Drag king: History and terminology

 While the term drag king was first cited in print in 1972, there is a longer history of female performers dressing in male attire.
-In China, the practice of "female men [characters]" (kunsheng; see also sheng roles), where women portrayed men in stage performances, were first documented during the middle Tang dynasty (617-908 CE).
+In China, the practice of "female men [characters]" (kunsheng; see also sheng roles), in which women portrayed men in stage performances, was first documented during the middle Tang dynasty (617–908 CE).
 This continued through to the early Qing dynasty, when the Qianlong Emperor banned actresses from performing in 1722.
 It was revived in the late 19th and 20th centuries as the ban on actresses was loosened.

-In theatre and opera there was a tradition of breeches roles and en travesti.
+In theatre and opera, there was a tradition of breeches roles and en travesti.
+In France and Italy in the 17th century, women would play male roles in a form of theater called commedia dell'arte.
 Actress and playwright Susanna Centlivre appeared in breeches roles around 1700.
 The first popular male impersonator in U.S. theatre was Annie Hindle, who started performing in New York in 1867.
-In 1886 she married her dresser, Annie Ryan.
+In 1886, she married her dresser, Annie Ryan.

-British music hall performer Vesta Tilley was active in the late 19th and early 20th centuries as a male impersonator.
+British music hall performer Vesta Tilley, who cites American male impersonator Ella Wesner as an inspiration, was active in the late 19th and early 20th centuries as a male impersonator.
+Tilley gave her last performance in 1920, and retired until her death in 1952.
 Other male impersonators on the British stage were Ella Shields and Hetty King.
+Vaudeville entertainer Florence Hines was popular for her act in the 1890s.
 Blues singer Gladys Bentley performed in male attire in New York, Los Angeles and San Francisco from the 1920s through 1940s.
+In the early 1900s, Go-won-go Mohawk was "likely the first Indiginous male impersonator."

-Stormé DeLarverie performed in male drag as the MC, and sole female performer, of the of the drag troupe the Jewel Box Revue in the 1950s and 1960s.
+Stormé DeLarverie performed in male drag as the MC, and sole female performer, of the drag troupe the Jewel Box Revue in the 1950s and 1960s.
 She is featured in the documentary Storme: The Lady of the Jewel Box.
-While the Stonewall riots of June, 1969, were a series of spontaneous uprisings by many people, DeLarverie - who was the first to fight back against the police brutality - is believed to have provided the spark that ignited the riot.
+While the Stonewall riots of June 1969 were a series of spontaneous uprisings by many people, DeLarverie—who was the first to fight back against the police brutality—is believed to have provided the spark that ignited the riot.
+Elsie Saldana, otherwise known as El Dana started performing in 1965, and as of 2024 was still performing.

-Drag king culture in Australia flourished in lesbian bars from the 1990s and 2000s, but began to fade in the 2010s.